-Jessica Stewart hails from Massachusetts and earned her B.A. in art history from Boston University.
+Jessica hails from Massachusetts and earned her BA in art history from Boston University.
 She got her first taste of Italian living during a semester exchange in Padova.
-She holds an M.A. in Renaissance studies from University College London, where her dissertation dealt with the development of Giulio Romano's early painting style in Rome.
+She holds an MA in Renaissance studies from University College London, where her dissertation dealt with the development of Giulio Romano's early painting style in Rome.
 Her main areas of interest are Renaissance and Baroque painting and sculpture.
 She has been working with Context since 2006 and for many years was the regional manager of our Italian programs.
-Currently she works as our Expansion Manager, bringing Context into new markets worldwide.
+Currently she works as our Social Media Manager.
 In her spare time she pursues her passion for photography.

 Martina Dalla Riva

-A native of Verona, Martina graduated in Archaeology at the University of Birmingham (UK), where she is currently completing a PhD.
-She has worked as an archaeologist in Italy and abroad, focussing on prehistoric technology.
+A native of Verona, Martina graduated in archaeology at the University of Birmingham (UK), where she is currently completing a PhD.
+She has worked as an archaeologist in Italy and abroad, focusing on prehistoric technology.
 She has also been involved in international projects in the field of archaeological conservation and public outreach.
 Martina has been working in the Rome office since 2011 and is our Italian operations manager.